 Unique vegetation and wildlife areas shall remain in a natural condition.
-Such areas include sand dunes and backdune woodlands, eel grass areas, salt marshes, and special habitats (tern and osprey nesting areas, cormorant, night heron and egret rookeries, and harbor seal resting areas~~and egret roost~~).
+Such areas include sand dunes and backdune woodlands, eel grass area, salt marshes, and special habitats (tern and osprey nesting areas, cormorant rookery, harbor seal area and egret roost).
 The policies of this element shall also call for protection for habitat of species that become threatened in the future.